modin-project/modin/docs/flow/modin/core/io/index.rst

 Modin file splitting mechanism differs depending on the data format type:

-* text format type - file is splitted into bytes according user specified needs.
+* text format type - file is split into bytes according user specified needs.
   In the simplest case, when no row related parameters (such as ``nrows`` or ``skiprows``) are passed, data chunks limits (start and end bytes) are derived by just roughly dividing the file size by the number of partitions (chunks can